krzentner/language-world/data/text-davinci-003/basic_md/peg-insert-side-0.md

-The robot should perform the following steps to insert the peg into the hole from the side reliably:
-    - When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
+    - When the robot's gripper is not vertically aligned with peg, the robot should move gripper to side of peg.
-    - When peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper, the robot should grab peg.
+    - When the robot's gripper is vertically aligned with peg and the robot's gripper is not around peg, the robot should drop gripper around peg.
-    - When the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole, the robot should align peg to hole.
+    - When the robot's gripper is around peg and the peg is not in the hole, the robot should move towards hole.
-    - When peg is horizontally aligned with hole, the robot should insert peg into hole.
+    - When the robot's gripper is close to hole and the peg is in hole, the robot should move towards goal.